 Bernadette’s right about some places in crime novels.
 They really can be insular, eerie, and frightening.
 And that can make them stay with the reader long after the novel’s finished.

-*Note: The title of this post is a line from Billy Joel’s All You Want to Do is Dance.
+*NOTE: The title of this post is a line from The Eagles’ Hotel California.